 The Portland protests, held nightly since late May, had grown more intense as the presence of federal law enforcement increased in early July.
 A temporary restraining order on July 2 that barred the Portland police from harming or impeding journalists wasn’t expanded to include federal agents until July 23.
-Both Howard and Kim gave declarations in support of the class action lawsuit, filed by the American Civil Liberties Union Foundation of Oregon, that led to the TRO.
+Howard gave declarations in support of the class action lawsuit, filed by the American Civil Liberties Union Foundation of Oregon, that led to the TRO.

 In the early morning of July 20, Howard was covering federal officers clear protesters from the area outside the Mark O. Hatfield United States Courthouse, according to the ACLU declaration.
 One group of officers exited the courthouse and pushed protesters across Chapman Square to Southwest Fourth Avenue.
 Howard remained in the square to document a second group of federal agents, which then emerged from another federal building two blocks away.
-At the time, the only other people in Howard’s proximity were journalists, as the protesters had already been dispersed.
+At the time, the only other people in Howard’s proximity were journalists, as the protesters had already dispersed.

 When the second line of agents advanced north through the park, some of them turned their attention to Howard, he said in the filing.
 He held up his National Press Photographers Association press pass and shouted, “I’m press!”
 Then the agents told him to stay where he was.

 After the two groups of officers merged, some agents once again noticed Howard, according to the filing.
 When he held up his press pass again and repeated that he was press, one of the agents told him to stay where he was.
 However, another agent fired at least two pepper balls at Howard at close range, he said.
 Howard then hid behind a tree until he felt safe to continue working.

 Howard tweeted about the incident at 12:12 a.m., though he said in the declaration that it may have occurred just before midnight.